In the time Chiller was at the park, it spent a large portion of that

 During the 2006 season, an intensive effort was made to get the ride

 fully operational as the park had promised for several seasons.
+The

-The Robin side was opened, with the Batman side scheduled to follow in
+Robin side was opened, with the Batman side scheduled to follow in the

-closed the ride entirely for the remainder of the season.
+entirely for the remainder of the season.

-At the end of the 2006 the future of The Chiller
+At the end of the 2006 the future of The Chiller looked bleak, and

-looked bleak, and rumors swirled that its days were numbered and it
+rumors swirled that its days were numbered and it would be removed in

-would be removed in the off season.
+the off season.

 The ride queue was covered in cobwebs and the park's giant inflatable